-At Qantas Insurance, we want you to be at your healthiest all the time, but with the recent restrictions, we understand it has been tough.
+At Qantas Insurance, we want you to be at your healthiest all the time, but with various restrictions, we understand it has been tough.
 We encourage our members to download and use the Qantas Wellbeing App .
 With the Wellbeing App you can start earning Qantas Points for everyday activities like walking, running and even sleeping.
 You can even boost your motivation - and your points - by inviting friends and family and setting up challenges.
 Plus if you hold a Qantas Health Insurance policy, you can increase your earning potential with up to 20,000 Qantas Points per year in the App for each member covered under the policy .

 Active kids program

 We understand many sporting activities have been impacted by the government restrictions.
 As these restrictions are eased, you’ll be able to claim for the Active Kids program.
 This program offers 1,000 Qantas Points per child per sport each year (up to two sports per child) – that’s 2,000 Qantas Points per child covered on eligible policies .
 To claim the benefit, you just need to register via the Qantas Wellbeing App by selecting the “Offers” tab, tap “Active kids rewards” and follow the prompts to register your child.